Sbabin01/411-Server/README.md

+This is a koth scoring server by Kkevsterrr remade using requirements for a Capstone project.
+All credits go to him for the origninal code located here https://github.com/Kkevsterrr/koth
 # koth

 King of the Hill (KotH) is an active cybersecurity competition in which multiple teams fight for control of a large vulnerable network, designed to give students experience performing and defending against penetration testing.
 Each team is given machines to defend, and must attack other team's boxes.